jobovy/galpy/doc/source/installation.rst

           * to set the level of verbosity of galpy's warning system (the default ``verbose=False`` turns off non-crucial warnings).

+          * To set options related to whether or not to check for new versions of galpy (``do-check= False`` turns all such checks off; ``check-non-interactive`` sets whether or not to do the version check in non-interactive (script) sessions; ``check-non-interactive`` sets the cadence of how often to check for version updates in non-interactive sessions [in days; interactive sessions always check]; ``last-non-interactive-check`` is an internal variable to store when the last check occurred)

 The current configuration file therefore looks like this::

 	  [normalization]